Philly Phlash

-The Philly PHLASH Downtown Loop (also known as the Philly PHLASH or PHLASH) is a visitor-friendly public transit service in Philadelphia, Pennsylvania, managed by the Independence Visitor Center Corporation (IVCC).
+The Philly PHLASH Downtown Loop (also known as the Philly PHLASH or PHLASH) is a visitor-friendly public transit service in Philadelphia, Pennsylvania, managed by the Philadelphia Visitor Center Corporation (PVCC).
 PHLASH vehicles are ADA-compliant, temperature-controlled New Flyer MiDi buses.
-The IVCC contracted Krapf Transit to manage vehicle operations.
+The PVCC contracted Krapf Transit to manage vehicle operations.

 The PHLASH route is particularly notable for connecting Philadelphia's main tourist attractions, from Penn's Landing on the Delaware River Waterfront, to National Park Service sites like Independence Hall and the Liberty Bell in Independence National Historical Park, to cultural institutions along the Benjamin Franklin Parkway like the Philadelphia Museum of Art, and attractions like the Philadelphia Zoo and Please Touch Museum in Fairmount Park.

 More of the attractions located close to the PHLASH route are: